Role of energy-invariant assistants in energy extraction from quantum batteries: Introduction

 \section{Introduction}

-The demand for small-sized electrical gadgets has immensely increased in the modern era due to advancements in nanotechnology and utilization of small-scale electronic devices.
-Miniaturization of devices enhance quantum mechanical features in them, which has led scientists to consider quantum versions of electrical devices such as refrigerators~\cite{refregirator,Sk_ref,Das_2019}, engines~\cite{engine,Eng_3}, batteries~\cite{Alicki_2013,Alhambra,h_b,npovm}, etc. A battery, that is used to store electrical energy and extract the stored energy whenever needed, is one of the most beneficial electrical instruments.
-This specific technology finds extensive usage in workplaces, industries, travel, etc.
+The demand for small-sized electrical gadgets has increased immensely in the modern era due to advances in nanotechnology and the utilization of small-scale electronic devices.
+Miniaturization of devices enhances quantum mechanical features in them, which has led scientists to consider quantum versions of technological devices such as refrigerators~\cite{refregirator,Sk_ref,Das_2019}, engines~\cite{engine,Eng_3}, batteries~\cite{Alicki_2013,Alhambra,npovm}, etc. A battery that stores electrical energy that can be extracted whenever needed is one of the most widely used electrical instruments.
+This specific instrument finds extensive usage in workplaces, industries, transportation, etc.

-The quantum mechanical prototype of a battery was first provided by R. Alicki and M. Fannes~\cite{Alicki_2013}, where they introduced the concept of ergotropy~\cite{Ergotropy,Alicki_2013,batt_rev2} in the context of a quantum battery.
-The ergotropy of a quantum battery is characterized by the maximum possible extractable energy from a quantum battery using unitary operations.
-The maximum extractable energy, or ergotropy, is related to the concept of passive states~\cite{pass1,Pusz_1978,passive3,passive4,passive5,passive6,passive8,ref20}.
-Extraction of the entire accessible energy from a system reduces the system to its passive state, i.e. a state from which no further energy extraction is possible.
-In the context of quantum thermodynamics, there is a seminal paper in this direction, which provides the concept of demonic ergotropy~\cite{ord_demon}.

-In addition to energy extraction, there has been significant research on charging of quantum batteries, that proves to provide advantages utilizing several quantum mechanical features~\cite{charg_m,batt_rev2,bat_rev1,charging_3} .
-To assess the quality of a quantum battery in terms of fast charging, another metric called charging power is often used in literature~\cite{Binder}.
-Further, an essential factor that is crucial in verifying the quality of a quantum battery is its work capacity~\cite{capacity2}.
-This particular arena of quantum batteries has also been widely explored.

-The most common way to charge a quantum battery is by applying a unitary on the battery~\cite{charg_m,batt_rev2,bat_rev1,charging_3}.
-A separate local field is applied on the battery to discharge it, which again can be visualized as applying another unitary operation on the battery.
-Apart from unitaries, energy extraction through local completely positive and non-completely positive maps have also been considered~\cite{Frey,Alhambra,ncptp}.
-Another efficient technique for charging a quantum battery is connecting an auxiliary system and carrying out a joint unitary operation on them to transfer energy from the auxiliary to the battery~\cite{charger_1st,auxi,Charging_4,batt_rev2,bat_rev1,npovm}.
-This auxiliary system is often referred to as charger in the context of quantum battery.
-In many cases, charger assisted energy extraction turns out to be advantageous over case where charger is absent.